 Taxes are an unpleasant fact of life for most people, but planning ahead can make the task a little easier.
-I spoke to tax pros and other financial experts to put together a definitive checklist of everything you should do now to be ready when tax day rolls around on April 15 — and to get the biggest return possible when you file.
+I spoke to tax pros and other financial experts to put together a definitive checklist of everything you should do now to be ready when tax day rolls around — and to get the biggest return possible when you file.

 Take a Look at Last Year’s Return